regeya/dark-wine-colorscheme/README.md

 # Dark WINE Colorscheme

 A dark colorscheme for vanilla Wine, inspired by Adwaita Dark.
+The colorscheme rejected by r/unixporn as being "default".

 ![Screenshot of OpenMPT running in GNOME](/images/screenshot.png)